fchatterji/design-a-game/README.md

     - Parameters: user_name
     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

+ - **get_user_games**
+    - Path: 'games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms.
+    - Description: Returns all of the current user's games Will raise a NotFoundException if the User does not exist.

+ - **get_user_rankings**
+    - Path: 'rankings'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms.
+    - Description: Returns all of the current user's games Will raise a NotFoundException if the User does not exist.

  - **get_active_game_count**